Carers' Delivery Partnership

 - providing access to information and flexible services

-- support carers to avoid financial hardship because of their caring role
+- supporting carers to avoid financial hardship because of their caring role

-- protect young carers from inappropriate caring roles
+- protecting young carers from inappropriate caring roles

 National Carers’ Strategy and Central Bedfordshire Carers’ Strategy